m-trigo/dtc/README.md

 ##Objective
-The walls of your City have been breached and you must attemt to defend it from conquest by defeating soliders of the invading forces.
+The walls of your City have been breached.
+Defend it from conquest by defeating soliders of the invading forces.

 ####Win States
 Defeat 5 enemy soliders.